alextitov1/cheatsheets/git101/README.md

 `git branch -d branchname` - delete a branch

-`git merch even-better-feature` - merge the branch into the master brach
+`git merge even-better-feature` - merge the branch into the master brach

 if there is a conflict: